-Social Wasps: The wasps you may see gathering by the thousand in Manchester and building bigger nests are the social wasps.
-The nest can develop into something of a problem as it gets larger and some really large nests have been known to make a property a no-go area until it has been properly removed.
-Posing an immediate and significant risk, if there happen to be children or pets on the premises, the nests of social wasps will have to be dealt with by a professional.
+Social Wasps: The wasps that you sometimes see gathering by the 1000 in Manchester and creating big nests are the social wasps.
+The nest of social wasps can develop into something of a problem as it gets bigger and on occasion large nests have been known to place a dwelling off limits until it's been properly dealt with.
+If you've got young children or pets, a social wasps nest can create an immediate and continuing risk that should be dealt with by a highly skilled professional.

-WHAT SOLUTIONS ARE THERE FOR DEALING WITH WASPS NEST IN MANCHESTER?
+WHAT ARE THE POSSIBLE SOLUTIONS FOR REMOVING A WASPS NEST IN MANCHESTER?